IPv6-mPvD/mpvd-ietf-drafts/draft-ietf-intarea-provisioning-domains.md

-IANA is also asked to create and maintain a new registry entitled "PvD Option Flags" reserving bit positions from 0 to 15 to be used in the PvD option bitmask.
+IANA is also asked to create and maintain a new registry entitled "PvD Option Flags" reserving bit positions from 0 to 15 to be used in the PvD Option bitmask.
 Bit position 0, 1 and 2 are reserved by this document (as specified in {{format}}).
 Future assignments require Standards Action {{!RFC8126}}, via a
 Standards Track RFC document.